Coaching for Change

-Someone said to me ‘how can you remain so enthusiastic about everything, how do you keep smiling’.
-I keep smiling because there is always someone in a worse situation than me.
-Because I have far more reason to live and be a part of this world than not.
-Because I have responsibilities that I take seriously and because with the right mental attitude I can make my days better where I can.
-If I was to focus on other people’s opinions I wouldn’t be able to leave my bed in the mornings, I would allow those doubts and negativity to take hold.
+Someone once asked me, ‘How do you stay so enthusiastic about everything, how do you keep smiling?’
+I keep smiling because there is always someone worse off than me.
+Because I have far more reasons than not to live and be a part of this world.
+Because I have responsibilities that I take seriously, and because I can improve my days in any way I can with the right mental attitude.
+If I focused on other people’s opinions, I wouldn’t be able to get out of bed in the mornings because those doubts and negativity would take hold.

 “I believe that the only courage anybody ever needs is the courage to follow your own dreams.”

-It’s free-ing knowing what you are motivated by and how this can help you to accept the challenges you are facing every day.
-I have accepted that when the pain is unbearable and no amount of yoga or mediation will alleviate it then I have to take medication.
-I have accepted that I have to be honest with other people, whether they are accepting is another thing.
 Don’t get me wrong, being honest about those limitations has caused discrimination (indirectly and directly), the boss that belittled me in a team meeting because I need extra time to walk to the office if I had to park further away than normal, the ‘team-building’ day of physical exercises that could cause more harm than good and the humiliation faced because other staff members were not aware that I had a health condition.
-When changes in medication have meant being off work and having to justify this with medical evidence.
-Those are the times that I am cruelly reminded that I have a disability.
-I take ownership of what I can do in such circumstances and channel the confidence I have to challenge those situations.
-I am of the thinking that I would be held prisoner by my circumstances personally and professionally.
+When medication changes necessitated time away from work and the need to justify this with medical evidence.
+Those are the times when I am cruelly reminded of my disability.

-What would I advise others to do in a similar situation?
+What would I tell others in a similar situation?

-- Identify what your motivation is, what you value.
+- Determine your motivation and what you value.

-- Be accepting but don’t let what you are facing defeat you.
+- Acceptance is important, but don’t let what you’re going through defeat you.

-- Ask for help when you need it, get angry, be upset when you need to, ‘wallow’ in self-pity on occasion but don’t unpack and live there.
+- Ask for help when you need it, be angry and upset when necessary, and occasionally ‘wallow’ in self-pity, but don’t unpack and live there.

-You are so much more than you realise and you are worthy and deserving of every challenge you overcome and the success you achieve.
+You are so much more than you realise, and you are worthy of every challenge you overcome and every success you achieve.

 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”

-Find some useful resources below to help you achieve clarity as part of your journey.
+Below are some resources to help you achieve clarity as part of your journey.